Remote Operations service tasks

 Y

-The envelope for the SOA service
+The full envelope of the SOAP service request.
+See below.

 Response